Bat: Inner systematics

 The 2003 discovery of an early fossil bat from the 52-million-year-old Green River Formation, Onychonycteris finneyi, indicates that flight evolved before echolocative abilities.
-Unlike mordern bats, Onychonycteris had claws on all five of its fingers.
+Unlike modern bats, Onychonycteris had claws on all five of its fingers.
 It also had longer hind legs and shorter forearms, possible adaptations for climbing.
 This palm-sized bat had short, broad wings, suggesting that it could not fly as fast or as far as later bat species.
 Instead of flapping its wings continuously while flying, Onychonycteris probably switched between flaps and glides in the air.
-Hence flight in bats likely developed from gliding. and in arboreal locomotors, rather than terrestrial runners.
-This model of flight development, commonly known as the "trees-down" theory, holds that bats first flew by taking advantage of height and gravity to drop down on to prey, rather than running fast enough for a ground-level take off.
+Hence flight in bats likely developed from gliding and in arboreal locomotors, rather than terrestrial runners.
+This model of flight development, commonly known as the "trees-down" theory, holds that bats first flew by taking advantage of height and gravity to drop down on to prey, rather than running fast enough for a ground-level take-off.

 The molecular phylogeny was controversial, as it pointed to microbats not having a unique common ancestry, which implied that some seemingly unlikely transformations occurred.
 The first is that laryngeal echolocation evolved twice in bats, once in Yangochiroptera and once in the rhinolophoids.
 The second is that laryngeal echolocation had a single origin in Chiroptera, was lost in the family Pteropodidae (all megabats), and later evolved as a system of tongue-clicking in the genus Rousettus.
 Analyses of the sequence of the vocalisation gene FoxP2 were inconclusive on whether laryngeal echolocation was lost in the pteropodids or gained in the echolocating lineages.
 Echolocation probably first derived in bats from communicative calls.
 The Eocene bats Icaronycteris (52 million years ago) and Palaeochiropteryx had cranial adaptations suggesting an ability to produce ultrasound.
-This may have been used at first mainly to forage on the ground for insects and map out their surroundings in their gliding phase, or for communicative purposes.
+This may have been used at first mainly to forage on the ground for insects and map out their surroundings in their gliding phase or for communicative purposes.
 After the adaptation of flight was established, it may have been refined to target flying prey.
 A 2008 analysis of the hearing gene Prestin seems to favour the idea that echolocation developed independently at least twice, rather than being lost secondarily in the pteropodids, but ontogenic analysis of the cochlea supports that laryngeal echolocation evolved only once.